EnterpriseDB/repmgr/FAQ.md

   by setting `priority` to 0 in `repmgr.conf`.

-  Note that after registering a delayed standby, `repmgrd` will only start once the metadata added in the master node has been replicated.
+  Note that after registering a delayed standby, `repmgrd` will only start once the metadata added in the primary node has been replicated.

 - How can I get `repmgrd` to rotate its logfile?

   Configure your system's `logrotate` service to do this; see example in README.md

-- I've recloned a failed master as a standby, but `repmgrd` refuses to start?
+- I've recloned a failed primary as a standby, but `repmgrd` refuses to start?

   Check you registered the standby after recloning.
 If unregistered the standby cannot be considered as a promotion candidate even if `failover` is set to